yohasebe/monadic-chat-cli/README.md

 If you wish to specify how the conversation history is handled as the interaction with the GPT model unfolds, you can write a `Proc` object containing Ruby code.
 Since various metadata are available in this mode, finer-grained control is possible.

+> **Warning**
+> The `research` mode is not intended for general use but for research purposes.
+You may not get the expected results depending on the template design, parameter settings, and reducer settings.
+Adjustments in such cases require technical knowledge of OpenAI's text completion API or Ruby.

 ## What is Research Mode?

 Monadic Chat's `research` mode has the following advantages: